 “I did sales for years, and it’s such a relief to be able to help people,” said First Call agent Judy Havens.

-She discovered during one service call the woman she was talking to had been a caregiver for Havens’ grandmother shortly before her death.
+She discovered during one service call the woman she was talking to had been a caregiver for her grandmother.

-First Call employees said the interpersonal connections help make it a rewarding — and often entertaining — job.
+First Call employees, from video game troubleshooters to dating site reps, said finding personal connections helps make it a rewarding — and often entertaining — job.
 This becomes apparent listening to a room of employees swap stories.

-Most of the reps had resolved a service call in mere seconds by asking if the problem device was plugged in.
-One agent spoke with an insurance claimant calling from his tornado shelter, with his livestock swirling around outside.
-Another man called immediately after a truck had driven through his house.
+Most of them had resolved a service call in seconds by asking if a problem device was plugged in.
+One agent spoke with an insurance claimant calling from his tornado shelter who said his livestock were swirling around outside.
+Another man called immediately after a truck drove through his house.

-Tragedies are often so fresh that reps have to instruct callers to call the fire department after hanging up.
-Police reports sometimes need to be filed before claims can be processed, as well.
-Agent Terri Hillis said she once told a woman to file a lost property claim with police after a cow ate her cell phone.
+Tragedies can be so fresh that reps have to instruct callers to call the fire department after hanging up.
+Agent Terri Hillis once told a woman to file a lost property claim with police after a cow ate her cell phone.

 “She said there’s no way she’s going to do that, so she was going to wait for it to come out,” Hillis said.

-According to management, these representatives have something integral to First Call’s bottom line: a seeming lack of a regional dialect.
+But beyond interpersonal skills, these representatives possess something management says is integral to First Call’s success: a seeming lack of a regional dialect.
 It was one of the main reasons the company chose to incorporate in Roseburg, said co-founder Matthew Achak.

 “You can’t tell where an Oregonian is from over the phone,” he said.
 “The flat accent is so important to us.
 Anyone can use us because we sound like everyone.”